clj-easy/graalvm-clojure/clara-rules/README.md

 ```

 Additionally:

-Native image compilation works with GraalVM-CE-Java11-20.1.0 and GraalVM-CE-Java8-20.0.0.
+- Native image compilation works with GraalVM-CE-Java11-20.1.0 and GraalVM-CE-Java8-20.0.0.
+- The session is precompiled via defsession so that it does not need to be compiled at runtime.